SimeonAT/simeonat.github.io/src/content/blog/esp-openthread-tx-power/index.md

 ## Examples

 The source code for the [OpenThread CLI](https://github.com/openthread/openthread/blob/main/src/cli/cli.cpp) contains a great example on how to set and query the TX power in the [implementation](https://github.com/openthread/openthread/blob/main/src/cli/cli.cpp#L6738) for the `txpower` CLI command.

+In addition, [my ESP32 programming projects](https://github.com/UCSC-ThreadAscon) contain examples on how to use the OpenThread TX power class methods.